 - the hierarchy of different methods

-To support this guidance, we have produced guidance on monitoring techniques and standards for:
+To support this guidance, we have produced guidance on standards for:

 The guidance on monitoring techniques and standards is classified by substance and meets our monitoring requirements under the environmental permitting regulations (EPR).